 There’s lots of talk that this will drive further regulation in the crypto space, especially for stable coins.
 And this just fuels the flames of conspiracy that Wall Street and big banks could have been behind the whole thing.
 As we know, only banks have the legal right to create money out of thin air - and they don’t want any competition.

+I decided to delete past episodes and guides about Terra & Anchor so not to spread any confusing or misleading information, but this reminder will stick around forever.
 This happened.
 We can’t hide from it.
 All we can do is learn from our mistakes, grow, and do better next time.

 As far as I’m concerned - the super cycle theory is dead.
 In some ways, it kinda got us into this mess.
 We got our blow off top and now we’re in the bear market.
 Just this time, it wasn’t Bitcoin and ETH that crashed...